 Laura Jane Grace is an acquaintance of mine and she told me that my videos along with others really inspired her and help her come out.
 Lana Wachowski is such an amazing and talented director, hands down the most talented lady for sure.
 She seems so genuine and has a beautiful creative heart.

-Monika: What is your general view on the present situation of transgender women in your country?
+Monika: How do you perceive the current situation for transgender women in your country?

 Isley: I'm really big into fashion.
 I love floral dresses, vintage dresses and jackets.
 I own a million pairs of shoes lol.
 I actually have a really bad shopping problem.

 Isley: I don't really think much of them.
-To me transgender is just a word it's not what makes you who you are.
-I think trans woman should be able to be in beauty pageants with cis women and just call it a day.
-We are women.
+To me, 'transgender' is just a word; it's not what makes you who you are.
+I believe trans women should be able to compete in beauty pageants alongside cis women and just call it a day.
+We are women, and our identities should be respected as such.
+Instead of segregating competitions, we should focus on celebrating all forms of beauty and individuality.
+It's important to challenge the traditional norms of beauty and inclusivity in these spaces, allowing for a broader representation of women.

 Isley: I see myself touring and making music.
 Living in Germany and married with kids.
 I want a house near the Alps in the forest and want to take pictures and raise a beautiful healthy family.